Weather

 Fallen branches had to be removed from Hoboken's Columbus Park after the storm on Saturday, the mayor said.
 (Patch)

-HUDSON COUNTY, NJ — Two days of 90-degree temperatures in North Jersey were capped with a sudden thunderstorm on Saturday evening, downing trees and causing power outages throughout New Jersey.
+NORTH JERSEY, NJ — Two days of 90-degree temperatures in North Jersey ended with a thunderstorm on Saturday night, downing trees and causing power outages.

-Mayor Emily Jabbour posted that a large tree branch came down in Columbus Park, near Ninth Street, and workers planned to remove it Sunday.
+Hoboken Mayor Emily Jabbour posted Sunday that a large tree branch had fallen in Columbus Park, near Ninth Street, and workers planned to remove it later.

 Find out what's happening in Hobokenfor free with the latest updates from Patch.